iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > I received a notification to self-isolate back in November.
 When I checked the periods of exposure on the Google notification page there had been no exposure checks for several days including the day I was allegedly exposed.
 It turned out I was nowhere near anybody that had corvid-19.
 My next door neighbour had tested positive a week or so before.
 The Bluetooth picked up the notification through the wall.<br> :date: __2021-02-12 14:22:32__

 > None<br> :date: __2021-01-22 22:34:21__

-> An ok app but my husband and I both tested positive on the same day.
-The following day, we each received a text to say we'd been in close contact with someone who had tested positive.
-Given we live in the same house ...<br> :date: __2021-01-20 18:16:11__

-> Nice if there was a log of when it was working and when instead of praying that a notification comes up if you've been exposed.<br> :date: __2021-01-13 18:32:20__